buildplan/docker/container-monitor/README.md

 - `./containers-monitor.sh logs errors <container_name>`: Displays only the error messages from the logs of a specific container.

-- `./docker-container-monitor.sh save logs <container_name>` - Save logs for a specific container to a file
+- `./docker-container-monitor.sh save logs <container_name>`: Save logs for a specific container to a file

 ### Logging: